 About the Co-founders

-I am a Brazilian storyteller, adventure seeker, and Earth advocate.
-In 2020, I co-founded the platform Women On Psychedelics to raise the voices of women on the scene and to bring awareness about the benefits and risks of psychedelics use for women and encourage them to make well-informed choices about their therapeutic potential and transformational capacities.
+Since 2020, I have been behind WOOP's content production, where my passions for storytelling, women's empowerment, and psychoactive substances converge.
+Women On Psychedelics exists to bring awareness about the benefits and risks of psychedelics use for women and encourage all of us to make well-informed choices about their therapeutic potential and transformational capacities.

 Hi!
 I am Tian